mskelton/eslint-plugin-sort/docs/rules/imports.md

 Note that the separator only applies if you have defined sort groups.
 Additionally, extra newlines between imports in the _same sort group_ will be removed.

+### `caseSensitive`

+If `true`, enforce imports to be in case-sensitive order.

+### `natural`

+If `true`, enforce imports to be in natural order.
+Natural order compares strings containing combination of letters and numbers in the way a human being would sort.
+For example, `a-10` would come after `a-3` when using natural ordering.

 ## When Not To Use It